-Active on the international scene her works have been performed in venues including Carnegie Hall, The Sydney Opera House and The Concertgebouw and international festivals including The Holland Festival, November Music, The Bang on a Can Marathon, ISCM World Music Days, Gaudeamus Muziekweek, The Sonic Festival, MATA, Carlsbad festival of Music CA, Canberra International Chamber Music Festival.
+Kate Moore is an award-winning composer of new music.
+Active on the international scene her works have been performed in venues including Carnegie Hall, The Sydney Opera House and The Concertgebouw and international festivals including The Holland Festival, The Bang on a Can Marathon, ISCM World Music Days, Gaudeamus Muziekweek, MATA and The Canberra International Chamber Music Festival among others.

-She has written for ensembles including The Netherlands Radio Philharmonic Orchestra, Groot Omroepkoor, Philharmonie Zuidnederland Orkest, Slagwerk Den Haag, Amsterdam Sinfonietta, The Amsterdam Cello Octet, The New European Ensemble, Nieuw Ensemble, Crash Ensemble, Icebreaker Ensemble, Alarm Will Sound, The Bang on a Can All-Stars, Icebreaker, Crash Ensemble, The Calder Quartet, Contemporaneous, Wild Up, Grand Band, Twosense, Duo X88, Ensemble Offspring, Synergy Percussion, Ensemble Klang, Asko|Schoenberg Ensemble, Trio Scordatura, The Song Company, Ensemble Lucilin, Ensemble Syntonia, Orkest De Ereprijs among others.
+She has written for ensembles including The Netherlands Radio Philharmonic, Groot Omroepkoor, Philharmonie Zuidnederland Orkest, Slagwerk Den Haag, Amsterdam Sinfonietta, The Amsterdam Cello Octet, The New European Ensemble, Nieuw Ensemble, Crash Ensemble, Icebreaker Ensemble, Alarm Will Sound, The Bang on a Can All-Stars, Icebreaker, The Calder Quartet, Contemporaneous, Wild Up, Grand Band, Twosense, Ensemble Offspring, Synergy Percussion, Ensemble Klang, Asko|Schoenberg Ensemble, Trio Scordatura, The Song Company, Ensemble Lucilin, Ensemble Syntonia, Orkest De Ereprijs among others.